 We need your help now more than ever to effect change.
 This is your chance to make our voices heard and to give voice to the 25,000 Texans experiencing homelessness.

 THN leads Texas communities to make homelessness rare, brief, and non-recurring.
 Our vision is that all communities in Texas have a coordinated response system in place to end homelessness.
-We work on behalf of nearly 1,000 service providers in the state who work day in and day out to end homeless for Texans.
+We work on behalf of nearly 1,000 service providers in the state who work day in and day out to end homelessness for Texans.

-In 2022 over 93,000 Texans experienced homelessness; on any night, 25,000 to 30,000 are on the street or in shelters.
-In addition, nearly 6,000 are households with children, over 5,000 are chronically homeless, over 1,700 Veterans, and about 3,300 are victims of domestic violence.
+Throughout 2024 at minimum 62,000 Texans experienced homelessness.
+And, on any given night, between 27,000 to 30,000 people in our state are on the street or in shelters.
+Among these Texans, nearly 6,500 are households with children, over 5,000 are chronically homeless, over 1,800 Veterans, and over 2,700 are victims of domestic violence.
 We can do better for our fellow Texans.

 Ending homelessness requires housing.
 Texas must support the development and rehabilitation of more affordable housing if we want to end homelessness.